ritikaxx/Ment-Ed/README.md

 additional source of income and a chance to help their mentees.
 3. Fast recruitment process as recruiters can shortlist top candidate.

-# MAJOR CONTRIBUTIONS-
-• Homepage for login/registration of student, mentors/employees and
-recruiters and the registered information is stored in a database.

 # USER INTERACTION / MAIN WEBPAGE
 1- STUDENT